Health & Nutrition

 Being pregnant can be an amazing, yet frustrating time for an expectant mother.
 Having to watch what she eats and drinks can be a daunting task.
 You could crave red meat daily, or even raw fish.
 You could have cravings that don’t even relate to food, such as dirt or cigarettes.
 You could want to eat or drink things that could be unhealthy for your baby.
 Nutrition during your pregnancy is key to growing a healthy fetus, however, it’s important that you maintain a healthy, well-balanced diet before and after giving birth too.

-Taking care of your teeth while you are pregnant is crucial in your baby’s health and development.
+Taking care of your teeth while you are pregnant is crucial to your baby’s health and development.
 With diseases like gum disease linked to premature labor and low birth weight babies, it’s important to know more about your dental health while you are pregnant.
 Learn more here.

 Eating right is just the beginning to a healthy pregnancy.
 Many women think it’s an excuse to pig out, however we’ll teach you how to handle those cravings through nutritious foods that benefit both you and your baby.